-This vergence corresponds to the inverse of the distance to the focus.
-In the case of a concave glass (correcting myopia), the focus is on the left, the wavefront is diverging and the vergence is negative.
+This vergence corresponds to the inverse of the distance from/to the focus.
+In the case of a concave glass (correcting myopia), the focus is on the left, the wavefront is diverging, and the vergence is negative.

-Vergence at corneal plane
+Vergence at the corneal plane

 Vergence after refraction by the cornea